mikeybellissimo/LoRA-MPT/README.md

 or if you want to build a project within this directly just do a git clone and run and (if needed) modify the files in the src folder.

+## Multi-Gpu Note

+For all of the following commands, substitute deepspeed for python to use with multi-gpu systems.

 ## Fine Tuning